CBS is ending ‘The Late Show with Stephen Colbert’ next year

 End of an era

-“The Late Show” franchise has been a foundation of the CBS lineup for more than thirty years.
+“The Late Show” franchise has been a cornerstone of the CBS lineup for more than thirty years.

-Colbert, who took the reins from founding host David Letterman in 2015, said in his on-air announcement that “I wish somebody else was getting it.”
+Founding host David Letterman built the show into a beloved brand in the 1990s with his Top Ten lists and “Stupid Human Tricks.”
+He handed off to Colbert in 2015, who further energized the time slot with sharp-edged political humor.

+Colbert had a long history with the company now known as Paramount: He had a celebrated stint on “The Daily Show,” on the company’s Comedy Central cable channel, as a writer and correspondent, and then launched a satirical spinoff titled “The Colbert Report.”

+Colbert has remained a vocal and animated critic during Trump’s second term, even as his parent company tried to strike a settlement deal to end Trump’s lawsuit over CBS News, which legal experts said was meritless all along.

-CNN has reached out to representatives for Letterman and Jon Stewart, who hosts a weekly edition of “The Daily Show” for another Paramount-owned property, Comedy Central.
+The end of Colbert’s show will surely raise concerns about his friend and producing colleague Jon Stewart, who hosts a weekly edition of “The Daily Show.”

+CNN has reached out to representatives for Stewart and Letterman for comment.

+In his on-air announcement Thursday, Colbert referenced the fact that the show is ending altogether instead of remaining a powerful broadcast platform for comics.
+“I wish somebody else was getting it,” he said.

 This story has been updated with additional developments and context.